Exhibits

 Witter Library

-This room in the past has been the Gift Shop and the office of the Administrator, the renovation has taken the room back to it’s original purpose, the study of Isaac P. Witter.
+This room used to be the Gift Shop and the office of the Administrator.
+The renovation has restored it to its original purpose: the study of Isaac P. Witter.
 The original built-in bookcases are full of classic novels, stories, and books that the Witter family would have enjoyed and collected.
 The family history is outlined on top of the cases.

 Brazeau Gallery